godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 .. note::

     Since Godot version 4.6 it is no longer necessary to match the version of godot-cpp with the Godot version you are using.
-Instead you will specify during the scons build with a parameter ``api_version=4.x``.
+Instead you will specify during the scons build with an argument ``api_version=4.x``.

 .. warning::
     GDExtensions targeting an earlier version of Godot should work in later